smatechnologies/ibm-i-agent-docs/docs/operator-replay/operations.md

 support various levels of system security.
 At the top of the first page of Configuration maintenance, there is a section that is used to define how virtual display devices will be selected.
-Three of four modes of device selection require the use of the LSAM\'s Telnet Exit Program.
+Three of four modes of device selection require the use of the LSAM's Telnet Exit Program.
-There are also parameters that allow the Script driver program to adapt to the local site\'s configuration of the IBM i Telnet Server, including controls over the port that is used and an option to support TLS security applied to the connection between the Script driver program (acting as a Telnet Client) and the virtual display device, through the
+There are also parameters that allow the Script driver program to adapt to the local site's configuration of the IBM i Telnet Server, including controls over the port that is used and an option to support TLS security applied to the connection between the Script driver program (acting as a Telnet Client) and the virtual display device, through the